csysp/rocktop/README.md

 This is a test environment for the "rocktop" vocal model training/inference system's various core functions.
+The readme will be updated as development progresses, pretty much nothing is implemented.

 Below are initial renders of the core flow and stack flow for ease of reference.
 ## Architecture Diagrams

 ### Core Flow